davefowler/wifiqr/README.md

 A simple web-based tool that generates QR codes for WiFi networks.
 Users can easily share their WiFi credentials by generating a QR code that others can scan with their smartphones to connect automatically.

+This was all coded quickly by Aider in a few minutes and about 10 cents.
+See full post at: [Aider WiFi QR Code Generator](https://thingsilearned.com/things/aider-wifiqr/)

 ## Features

 - Generate QR codes for WiFi networks